BirdsCanada/NatureCounts_IntroTutorial/docs/02-LoadPackage.md

 ## Installing additional packages {#Package2.2}

-Throughout the book we use [tidyverse](https://www.tidyverse.org/), which is a collection of R packages for data science, including tidyr, dplyr, and ggplot2, among others This package can be installed from CRAN and loaded into R as follows:
+Throughout the book we use the [tidyverse](https://www.tidyverse.org/) R package, which is actually a collection of R packages for data science, including tidyr, dplyr, and ggplot2, among others.
+The tidyverse package can be installed from CRAN and loaded into R as follows:

 ```r